phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.1.8 =
+* Fixed bug with Strings List appearing also in Dynamic Strings List.
+Also fixed bug with duplicate dynamic strings not having a pencil icon because of missing jquery_object.
+* Fixed Woocommerce session storage compatibility
+* Fixed language floater not opening on iPhone.
+* Fixed issue with normal text nodes that were inside an element that had an atribute with gettext and did not get translated
+* Replaced _ with - in hreflang and filter it
+* Make force language to custom links set to yes as a default
+* Remove intensive functions from inside two loops so they only happen once we detect something in js
+* Decode html characters in mutation observed strings and removed stripslashes from trp-ajax.php to fix some strings added with js not being translated

 = 1.1.7 =
 * Compatibility fix with Elementor Page Builder
 * Added translation .pot file